Camera-Guy/VRC-Avatar-PVP/README.md

 install the Layer and Collision setup
 Under tools click on it
-go to a game object to see if the layers have been created
+click on a game object and see the layers in the inspector (this tool can be used for Avatars too)

 install the Avatar PVP
 add the prefab to your scene